 Response capsules are transferred from an NVM subsystem to a host.
-The CQE is associated with a previously issued Admin, I/O or Fabrics command.
+The CQE is associated with a previously issued Admin command, I/O command, or Fabrics command.
 The size of a response capsule is NVMe Transport binding specific, but shall be at least 16B in size.
 The maximum size of a response capsule is NVMe Transport binding specific.
 The format of a response capsule is shown in Figure 4.